 Click to Expand +

-Although updating your glasses or contact lens prescription is a very important part of your visit to Marine View Optometry, it is only one component of a comprehensive eye exam.
+Although updating your glasses or contact lens prescription is a very important part of your visit to Marine View Optometry, it is only one part of a comprehensive eye exam.
 We use various pieces of equipment to examine eye health from front to back.
 Sometimes, this involves using drops to dilate the eyes, in order to get a broader view of the back part of the eye.
 Regular eye exams are important, not only for diagnosing current or potential threats to your vision, but also for identifying signs that relate to overall body health.
 The eye is a complex and fascinating organ.
 At Marine View Optometry, we strive to educate our patients on ways to maintain their eye health.

 Eye Exams are extremely important for children.
 Many learning impediments and academic problems are rooted in unidentified vision impairment.
 Unlike a scraped knee or bump on the head, young children will often not complain of poor vision.
 If a child is born with reduced vision, this becomes their “normal”, as they have no basis of comparison.
 If a child has one eye that is misaligned or has a much greater prescription than the fellow eye, the brain will often “shut off” the bad eye, and it will be destined to become a “lazy eye”.
 For this reason, early detection of poor vision is crucial, in order to correct the eyes accordingly, and allow them to develop to their fullest potential.
 Marine View Optometry stresses the importance of eye care for children, and offers free exams to those under 19 years of age.
 Child exams are recommended as early as ages 6 months, 3 years, and before grade school.